 Microcontrollers were perhaps the simpler of the two devices remaining.
 They frequently carry Atmel’s AVR microcontroller chips which make programming easy by including a bootloader that allows a computer and a microcontroller to communicate and install sketches (programs) directly.
 However, most microcontrollers tend to be single core processors, so true multithreading is impossible.
 This simplicity normally makes them fairly inexpensive, but their functionality is limited compared to that of SBCs, making them a sub-par choice for computationally intensive tasks or anything other than a single program intended to run repeatedly.

 SBCs are usually complete with an operating system (normally a distribution of Linux), microprocessors, memory, input/output (I/O) and other features customary of functional computers.
 Single board computers are most commonly used in industrial situations where they are embedded within other devices to provide automation and interfacing.
-Because of the very high levels of integration, reduced component counts and reduced connector counts, SBCs are often smaller, lighter, more power efficient and more reliable than comparable multi-board computers. [x] They are also used in applications for process control, like complex robotic systems and processor-intensive applications, hence often considered an excellent alternative to microcontrollers in projects where their processing power falls short.
+Because of the very high levels of integration, reduced component counts and reduced connector counts, SBCs are often smaller, lighter, more power efficient and more reliable than comparable multi-board computers.
+[15] They are also used in applications for process control, like complex robotic systems and processor-intensive applications, hence often considered an excellent alternative to microcontrollers in projects where their processing power falls short.

 Running object detection models, an intelligent ChatBot, and greenhouse environmental control concurrently was too big of a task for an MCU to cope with.
 For this reason, the researcher decided to find an appropriate SBC on which to develop the solution.